-The founders of Adande are the inventors George Young and Ian Wood, who started out with an engineering consultancy in Suffolk, specialising in industrial ventilation and air-conditioning for the oil and gas industry, hence Applied Design AND Engineering.
+The founders of Adande are the inventors George Young and Ian Wood, who started out with an engineering consultancy in Suffolk, specializing in industrial ventilation and air-conditioning for the oil and gas industry, hence Applied Design AND Engineering.

 Adande is a unique UK innovation; the first in over 70 years, bringing refrigeration into a new era of design, versatility and user experience.

 The Lowestoft based refrigeration development centre recently introduced CFD into their design process.
-Careful consideration was needed through the selection process as it was known that large simulation models were going to be required of their full Aircell?
-Refrigeration Cabinets, that could run quickly and efficiently on the existing engineering workstation in use for the on-going design work.
+Careful consideration was needed through the selection process as it was known that large simulation models were going to be required of their full Aircell Refrigeration Cabinets, that could run quickly and efficiently on the existing engineering workstation in use for the on-going design work.